 Rheumatologist Scott Burg, DO, talks about four cases that need further attention from your primary care doctor or rheumatologist.

 1. Conservative therapy doesn’t work after a week

 If you have a minor flare-up of aches and pains, conservative home therapy often works well.
 This can include ice or heat as needed, over-the-counter pain relievers (as long as you don’t have any dangerous drug interactions — see below) and periods of rest.

 The Arthritis Foundation suggests trying acupuncture, massage therapy, tai chi and yoga as a few options to help relieve your arthritis pain.

 If your pain doesn’t respond after a week, it’s worth a trip to the doctor’s office for a thorough checkup and diagnosis.

 2. You have a “joint out of phase”

-“Rest often goes a long way toward relief.
-But when this conservative approach fails, it may be a sign of a deeper problem.”
+“Rest often goes a long way toward relief,” says Dr. Burg “When this conservative approach fails, it may be a sign of a deeper problem.”

 You probably know your baseline of pain pretty well.
 You know you may have 15 to 20 minutes of stiffness in the morning, for example.
 But if you suddenly have a red-hot, swollen knee, wrist or other isolated joint — especially if that’s not typical for you — it may be cause for concern.